yashika-2000/sql-data-warehouse-project/README.md

 ├── .gitignore                          # Files and directories to be ignored by Git └── requirements.txt                    # Dependencies and requirements for the project
 ```
+RAW FILES ARE MY WORKING FILES WITH COMMENTS & ALL QUERIES DONE BEHIND THE SCENE
+MIGHT HELP YOU
 ---

 ## 🛡️ License